ArtSabintsev/Siren/README.md

 pod 'Siren'
 ```

+- Add `import Siren` to any `.Swift` file that references Siren via a CocoaPods installation.
 - Requires [CocoaPods 0.36 prerelease](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/) or later
 - Only for apps with a minimum deployment target of iOS 8.0 or later